TatoEb/adss-x100/README.md

 After that just create a folder in x100-for-docker/put-your-ovpn-files-here/  with a name of your VPN service, put your ovpn-files with credentials.txt and possibly with other files (*.crt, *.key,*.pem) to this folder and run X100.
 You can add as many folders as you have.

-Good luck and bless Ukraine!
+Good luck and God bless Ukraine!